DanQuackenbush/Python_ATM/README.md

 ---

 ## How to Run
-Place all dowloads in the same folder and navigate to that folder via windows command prompt use command: python atm.py
+-Place all dowloads in the same folder and navigate to that folder via windows command prompt use command: python atm.py

-2. **Download the project files**
-   Place these files in the same folder: